Sadleria cyatheoides

 Natural Range & Environment

-ʻAmaʻu has long linear sori on the pale underside of its fronds (Photograph courtesy of Forest & Kim Starr CC BY 3.0 US.). ʻAmaʻu fiddleheads, as well as the base of older fronds, are covered with hair-like scales (pulu).
-Young ʻamaʻu fronds are bright red (Photograph courtesy of Forest & Kim Starr CC BY 3.0 US.).
-Two clusters of wild ʻamaʻu: younger plants clinging to a cliff face (Photograph courtesy of Forest & Kim Starr CC BY 3.0 US.); and much taller and older plants (Photograph courtesy of Blaine T. Spellman CC BY-NC 4.0.).
-Two cultivated ʻamaʻu: one upright (Photograph courtesy of mtntopview CC BY-NC 4.0.); and one that has fallen over (Photograph courtesy of Daderot public domain), something that seems to happen often in cultivation.
+ʻAmaʻu has long linear sori on the pale underside of its fronds (photograph courtesy of Forest & Kim Starr CC BY 3.0 US). ʻAmaʻu fiddleheads, as well as the base of older fronds, are covered with hair-like scales (pulu).
+Young ʻamaʻu fronds are bright red (photograph courtesy of Forest & Kim Starr CC BY 3.0 US).
+Two clusters of wild ʻamaʻu: younger plants clinging to a cliff face (photograph courtesy of Forest & Kim Starr CC BY 3.0 US); and much taller and older plants (photograph courtesy of Blaine T. Spellman CC BY-NC 4.0).
+Two cultivated ʻamaʻu: one upright (photograph courtesy of Julien Carley-Windeler CC BY-NC 4.0); and one that has fallen over (photograph courtesy of Daderot public domain), something that seems to happen often in cultivation.
 Header photograph courtesy of Forest & Kim Starr CC BY 3.0 US.

 Description

-Sadleria cyatheoides is a medium-sized to large (up to 13 ft [4 m]) [Palmer 2003] upright or decumbent fern with a lifespan well in excess of five years.
-Erect cultivated (and wild?) ʻamaʻu frequently fall over to become decumbent.
-Its trunk is not made of bark and wood, but rather is a thick fibrous rhizome with a starchy pith.
+Sadleria cyatheoides is a medium-sized (up to 4 m [13 ft]) upright or decumbent fern [Palmer 2003] with a lifespan well in excess of five years.
+Erect, cultivated (and wild?) ʻamaʻu often fall over to become decumbent.
+Its trunk is not made of bark and wood but rather is a thick fibrous rhizome with a starchy pith.

-Sadleria cyatheoides has erect (i.e., non-drooping) fronds (blade and stipe combined) anywhere from about two to ten feet (0.6 to 3 m), primarily dependent on the age of the plant.
+Sadleria cyatheoides has erect (i.e., non-drooping) fronds (blade and stipe combined) 55 to 300 cm (22 to 118 in) long [Palmer 2003], with their size often dependent on the age of the plant.
 Young fronds are a bright red, turning green when mature.
-Frond stipes are straw-colored, grooved, and naked (i.e., without scales) except at their base.
+Frond stipes are grooved and have soft hair-like scales only at their base.
 Fiddleheads and young blades are covered with tan to brown pulu (scales) but become naked as they mature.
 The leathery blades are 1-pinnate to 2-pinnate (at their base) with a glossy dark green upper surface and a pale to whitish lower surface when mature.
-Veins are nearly invisible except near the pinnae margins.
-Old dead fronds are retained and form a "skirt" around the base of the fern.
+There are 30 to 63 pairs of pinnules (ultimate segments) on each pinna [Palmer 2003].
+Veins are nearly invisible except near the pinnule margins.
+Old dead fronds are retained and form a skirt around the base of the fern.

 Growth Requirements